What is the Dotcom Bubble?

 Analysts did not focus on the fundamental analysis of these businesses, and revenue generation capability was overlooked, as the focus was on website traffic metrics without value addition.
-Research carried out revealed an overvaluation of more than 40% of dotcom companies through the study of their P/E ratios.
+Research carried out revealed an overvaluation of more than 40% of dotcom companies by studying their P/E ratios.

 2. Abundance of venture capital

-Money pouring into the funding of tech and internet company start-ups by venture capitalist and other investors was one of the major causes of the dotcom bubble.
+Money pouring into tech and internet company start-ups by venture capitalists and other investors was one of the major causes of the dotcom bubble.
 In addition, cheap funds obtainable through very low interest rates made capital easily accessible.
 It coupled with fewer barriers to acquiring funding for internet companies led to massive investment in the sector, which expanded the bubble even further.

 3. Media frenzy

 Media companies encouraged people to invest in risky tech stocks by peddling overly optimistic expectations on future returns and the “get big fast” mantra.
 Business publications – such as The Wall Street Journal, Forbes, Bloomberg, and many investment analysis publications – spurred demand through their media outlets adding fuel to a burning fire and further inflating the bubble.
 Alan Greenspan’s speech on “irrational exuberance” in December 1996 also set off the momentum on technological growth and buoyancy.

 The measures below provide some insights on how to avoid another internet bubble: